"The Council is focusing its resources on supporting teachers and teams

 and research -- about how best to foster literacy learning. "

-NCTE offers books, online learning, journal articles, lesson plans, and more to support your focus on keeping students at the center of instruction.
-Click on the digital edition of these resources or view these resources below, organized by the key instructional shifts called for across the English Language Arts Common Core Standards:
+NCTE offers books, online courses and events, journal articles, and more to support your focus on keeping students at the center of instruction.
+Click on the instructional shift below to view these resources:

 View videos featuring educators sharing their insights on how to frame instruction, keep teachers as decision-makers, and put students at the center of learning while planning for the Core.